antoniospg/UnityOcean/docs/OceanSimulation.md

 0 \leq j <M
 $$

-so, we can make the transformation:
+So, we can make the transformation:

 $$
 n = i - \frac{N}{2}